GuruDuraisamy1602/QR-CODE-GENERATOR/README.md

 creates a QR code for it.
 Here we can save the generated QR code as an image with the .png extension.
 ## CODE
-Certainly!
-It seems the code got cut off.
-Here's the continuation and completion:

 ```python
 Subject = StringVar()